logo

 2. Increased energy levels: Despite how exhausting motherhood can be, regular physical activity can boost your energy and help you feel more alert throughout the day.

-4. Strengthens muscles and joints: Pregnancy can put a strain on muscles, particularly in the back and abdomen.
+4. Strengthens muscles and joints: Pregnancy can strain muscles, particularly in the back and abdomen.
 Strengthening these areas through exercise can alleviate discomfort and improve posture.

 5. Supports long-term weight management: Establishing an exercise routine in the postpartum period builds a foundation for long-term health, helping to manage weight beyond the immediate postpartum phase.

 Rediscovering your body after childbirth is a deeply personal journey, not something to rush.
 These postpartum weight loss tips are here to support you in embracing gentle, sustainable habits that prioritise your well-being.
-Take your time, and trust that by caring for yourself, you’re creating lasting, positive changes.
+Take your time, and trust that you’re creating lasting, positive changes by caring for yourself.

 • Stay active: Try to walk daily, even if it’s just around the house or to the park with your baby.